ContextLab/Dartmouth-OpenBCI-Hackathon/README.md

    dependencies and set up your Python path to include the relevant toolbox packages.
 1. Install [PyCharm CE](https://www.jetbrains.com/pycharm/download/) or
-   another Python IDE of your choise.
+   another Python IDE of your choice.
 Set up your environment to use Enthought Canopy as your project's Python interpreter.

 ### Working notes